 Unlike most personal injuries, catastrophic injuries—such as severe burns, amputations and/or damage to the brain or spine—never fully heal and will impact your life permanently.
 Many people who sustain catastrophic injuries may never be able to return to work, and need special living arrangements or constant medical care.
 In these cases, you may never be the same, but compensation from a personal injury lawsuit can help make your life or the life of your loved one easier.

 Catastrophic personal injuries are more complex than ordinary personal injuries.
 Therefore, after serious accidents, you need more than an ordinary personal injury law firm.
 You need a law firm that has a proven record of successfully litigating complex catastrophic injury claims.
-At Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., we focus on catastrophic personal injury cases and unlike other law firms, we have the resources necessary to investigate big, complex cases.
+At Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., we focus on catastrophic personal injury cases , and unlike other law firms, we have the resources necessary to investigate big, complex cases.
 We have experience handling complex cases with multiple defendants and have successfully obtained multi-million dollar verdicts and settlements for our clients.
-If you need a catastrophic injury lawyer, we are here for you.
+If you need a catastrophic injury lawyer, contact us today for a free consultation.

 How is a Catastrophic Injury Case Different from Other Personal Injury Lawsuits?